SirGoodenough/HA_Blueprints/Automations/door_open_tts_cloud_say_announcer_nabu_casa_required.md

+This blueprint is set up to watch a binary sensor.
+When it goes from off to on (closed to open) it triggers a message to be sent to the google enabled speaker of your choice.
+The message will play after a delay you set and repeat on that same delay until the switch returns to off (closed), at which time it sends a different message.
+The delay time and all the other parameters are adjustable.

 ## :arrow_down: Get Started

 Updates will be published on my [GIT repository ](https://github.com/SirGoodenough/HA_Blueprints) with the rest of my Home Assistant Blueprint collection.